 Easter Island Facts and Rapa Nui History

-One of the best reasons to join one of the tours on Easter Island is the information that is shared throughout the tour.
+One of the best reasons to join the tours on Easter Island is the information that is shared throughout the day.
 Our guide proved to be an incredible wealth of knowledge, providing historic Easter Island facts and dispelling myths about the Moai.
-Our native Easter Island guide helped us to better understand the history of the Moai and Rapa Nui.
+Our native Easter Island guide helped us to better understand the Moai and Rapa Nui.
+We share some interesting Moai Facts later in the article!

 Easter Island Full Day Tour Route

-Routes will vary by tour and may not make stops at the exact same platforms.
+Routes will vary by tour and may not stop at the exact same platforms or locations.
 However, the most popular tours include stops 2 through 6, as outlined below.
-Route Map.

 Stop 1: Vaihu Rapa Nui